 Here is how farmers can adopt sustainable agriculture practices to facilitate ecological as well as economical solutions.

 Individuals can adopt practices like no-till farming to reduce soil disturbance.
-Additionally, they can implement soil armour by planting cover crops to prevent soil erosion by wind and water on bare land.
+Additionally, they can implement soil armor by planting cover crops to prevent soil erosion by wind and water on bare land.
 Agroforestry or planting trees along with crops can also aid in further preventing soil erosion.

 During this entire time, farmers can keep track of soil health by integrating their sensors with the SmartFarm platform to get real-time alerts and notifications.
 Accordingly, they can adopt suitable techniques to improve soil health.